Best Golf Wedges For Mid Handicapper 2024

 Raw finishes scuffs up quickly

-Moving on to performance, we tested this wedge extensively around the greens, in tricky lies and with more full shots and we were extremely impressed with the performance on offer.
-The T24 features new Quadcut+ grooves that sit slightly closer together on the face than on previous designs which ultimately helped us produce plenty of spin.
-Additionally it has a spin-weighted blade design which means the upper portion of the head is flared, which then produces a lower, more penetrative flight, one we really enjoyed when trying to control distances.
+We tested the T24 around the greens, in tricky lie and with more full shots and were very impressed with the performance.
+We had no issues producing spin, thanks to the new Quadcut+ grooves that sit slightly closer together on the face than on previous designs.
+The spin-weighted blade design also means the upper portion of the head is flared, which then produces a lower, more penetrative flight, one we really enjoyed when trying to control distances.

 TaylorMade MG4 Wedge